mrkrosenberg/bootstrap/readme.md

 When we create modular classes in CSS, we make style rules that *encapsulate* a certain behavior and name them semantically - that is, very clearly and simply.
 This way, they can be reused multiple times on different elements.

-For instance - how would you style CSS for these elements?
+For instance:

-* `.shout` — uppercase the text inside the element
+* `.shout` — will uppercase the text inside the element
-* `.shadow` — add a drop-text to text inside the element
+* `.shadow` — will add a text-shadow to text inside the element
-* `.invert` — flip an element upside-down
+* `.invert` — will flip an element upside-down

-<details><summary>Example solution</summary>
+<details><summary>The CSS for these classes look like this:</summary>

 ```css
 .shout {